robsalomone/DeepRegressionEnsembles-CRISPRon/README.md

 Accompanying the model is a custom `DataSet` class for the case where a single model input is `(sequence, features)`, where `sequence` is a vector-valued sequence, and `features` is a vector of features, as is the case for CRISPRon.

-Just running the cells that define the custom classes, and then use is reasonably simple.
+Just run the cells that define the custom classes, and then use is reasonably simple.

 ```python
 myData = Seqs_and_Features(train_S, train_F, train_y)